19 Fun Things to Do In Estes Park, Colorado

 4. Spot Wildlife

-No doubt a trip to Estes Park isn’t complete without a few animal sightings.
-Elk are a common sight even within the town of Estes.
-You may also spot mule deer, bighorn sheep, bears, a variety of large cats, otters, squirrels, chipmunks, and over 250 species of birds around Estes Park and within Rocky Mountain National Park.
+A trip to Estes Park is not complete without a few animal sightings—and you don’t even have to leave town to find them.
+Elk are a common sight right on the streets of Estes, and mule deer, bighorn sheep, bears, otters, chipmunks, and over 250 species of birds round out the wildlife roster around town and inside Rocky Mountain National Park.

 5. Ride the Estes Park Aerial Tramway